Vitols999/QMS-WIKI/DocGisItemsRouting.md

 * The user can change routing preferences in the configuration files of the BRouter and Routino routers.
 Special knowledge is needed for making changes to these configuration files.
 * Routes (but not tracks) can be (re-)calculated.
 There are 2 methods to start route calculation:
-    * Goto to the route object in the workspace window, open the context menu with a right click and select `Calculate route`.
+    * Go to to the route object in the workspace window, open the context menu with a right-click and select `Calculate route`.
     * Click on the route in a map window and select the `Calculate route` icon ![Apply icon](images/icons/Apply.png) from the displayed toolbar.
 * Recalculation is carried out with the router selected in the routing window.
 This router can be different to the one used in the original calculation.
 * When saving a route (e.g. into a GPX file), only the routing points are saved.
 (Re-)Loading a saved route into QMS results in a route object with a list of routing points.
 Without recalculating the route it is displayed with straight line segments joining the routing points.
 After recalculation, the display changes to a _breadcrumb_ line.
 To save this line completely convert the route into a track using the context menu entry `Convert to track` of the route and save the track.